Vuzi/play-json-auto-sealed-trait/README.md

 - Customisable JSON type field

 ## Description
-Auto generation of writer/reader/format for sealed trait, using play-json.
-The key difference is that here the readers/writers of every class or object implementing the sealed trait is automatically generated using the `play-json` existing macros.
+Auto generation of writer/reader/format for sealed trait, using `play-json`.
+The key difference with `play-json` sealed trait macro is that here the readers/writers of every class or object implementing the sealed trait is automatically generated using the `play-json` existing macros.
 This allow for quick `format` generation where the default format would have been used.

 ## Example/Usage
 ```scala